Water quality issues

 Status of the project

-This effort is similar to a straight to implementation (STI) process because we are focusing on implementation rather than planning, but it differs in that we are not the project lead.
+This effort is similar to a straight to implementation (STI) process because we are focusing on implementation rather than planning, but it is different because we are not the project lead.
 Pierce County has jurisdiction over much of the watershed and has elected to serve as the lead for implementation efforts.

-We are working closely with Pierce County, other local governments, and stakeholders to identify priority river reaches and pollution sources, and develop a list of possible implementation projects to address these problem areas.
+We're working closely with Pierce County, other local governments, and stakeholders to identify priority river reaches and pollution sources, and develop an implementation strategy to address these problem areas.
 Pierce County will conduct long-term water quality monitoring to assist with adaptive management efforts and track overall progress.

 If water quality fails to improve we may decide to use the TMDL process at a later date.